Thursday, 19 January 2017

 Rare

-Stay away from the tracks as a train could come at any time.
+Stay away from the tracks as a train

 Train Station

-People rush onto the trains, especially at peak times so people could fall and get hurt or a piece of property could get damaged.
+at peak times so people could fall and get hurt or a piece of property could

 Anyone